 Sugarcane Aphid Management

 Sugarcane aphid (SCA) is a relatively new pest for grain and forage sorghum growers but its presence has made an impact.
-While aphid infestations may result in losses of more than 30 percent of the crop, growers who plan ahead and manage fields proactively can lessen the loss and avoid harvesting issues from the sticky residue.
+While aphid infestations can cause up to 100 percent crop loss if left uncontrolled according to a Mississippi State University study, growers who plan ahead and manage fields proactively can lessen the loss and avoid harvesting issues from the sticky residue.

 First discovered in Texas in 2013, sugarcane aphid populations have quickly moved north and west to Oklahoma, Kansas and even California.
 In 2013 SCA was in 38 counties across 4 states, by 2015 populations migrated to cover 417 counties in 17 states.